 Extras

-Here's what I wrote about Web of Power for The One Hundred: personal & "official".
+Here's what I wrote about The Princes of Florence for The One Hundred: both the list entry & my personal entry.

-This is the first of two Michael Schlacht games on my list.
+This is the fifth of five (5!) games designed by Wolfgang Kramer on my top 100 list.

 Tips & Tricks: